R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 A Conclave host application includes the enclave bundled into the same JAR and the native libraries required for working with the kernel driver and Intel infrastructure.
 So, you can deploy a Conclave application by using regular Java deployment procedures.
-For example, use Gradle's `assemble` plugin to create a tarball/zip of your application or create and copy a fat JAR to the server.
+For example, use Gradle's `assemble` plugin to create a tarball/zip of your application or create a fat jar using the [shadow plugin](https://imperceptiblethoughts.com/shadow/).